HPS Commitment to Athletics Safety

 Holyoke Public School’s Athletics Department is committed to ensuring the health of our athletes.
 One of the best ways to do that is to help educate our athletes and their families on potential injuries that can occur while playing sports, and how to best address those injuries.

-Please read on for valuable resources and information.
+Please read our Protocol and procedures for management of sports related concussion and the concussion resources below on for valuable resources and information.

 - How to know if an athlete may have a concussion